ivanmirandastavenuiter/jsp-raw-crud/README.md

-# JSP raw crud
+# CH33TZ PROJECT - JSP RAW CRUD

 A crud based on Java Server Pages to show basic interactions with Java web features and classes.

-Updates will be upload soon.
+It is also the beginning of CH33TZ project taking shape.

+LAST UPDATE :point_right: 5/21

 ## Implicit objects on JSP